[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 In our specific scenario, we also face many business challenges.
 Let me give two interesting examples.

-Therefore, experience in handling matters is crucial.
+Therefore, experience in handling tasks is crucial.
 Some might ask, will there be a sufficiently good foundational model in the future that has all these experiences built-in?
 The better the foundational model, the more common sense and experience it has.

 First is the combination of fast and slow thinking.
 Fast and slow thinking is a classic concept in cognitive science, originating from the well-known book “Thinking, Fast and Slow”.
 The book mentions that there are two modes of thinking in the brain: fast thinking and slow thinking.
 Fast thinking is responsible for real-time responses and reflexes, usually dominated by parts like the language center; while slow thinking performs deep processing in the background.

-In this diagram, the top part is the “Reasoner” agent.
+In this diagram, the top part is the “Reasoner” Agent.
 It can formulate multi-step planning by calling tools (such as background search, accessing web pages, etc.) and store the planning results in a shared memory.

-The “Talker” agent executes the next step based on the long-term strategy of the “Reasoner” and the current state.
+The “Talker” Agent executes the next step based on the long-term strategy of the “Reasoner” and the current state.
 Meanwhile, the “Reasoner” continuously observes the current state, performs deep thinking in a slower loop, and also calls tools like search to decide the next strategy.

 Moreover, it cannot understand information.
 For example, to find a product on Taobao that meets specific conditions, RPA software cannot complete it end-to-end.
-Because the action of “finding” requires understanding product information and filtering based on conditions, which is something fixed RPA scripts cannot do.
+Because the action of “finding” requires understanding product information and filtering based on conditions, which fixed RPA scripts cannot do.

 There are many ways to express knowledge “learned from experience”, and code generation is a very important one.

-This clear mental model of the interface layout and operation process is actually the accumulation of our past operational experiences.
+This clear mental model of the interface layout and operation process is actually the accumulation of our past operational experience.
 These experiences can be solidified into a Workflow Memory, which is the second level.

 Compared with traditional RPA, our method not only requires no human development cost but also achieves full automation and automatically adapts when the website is revised.